A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Conclusion

+The PEB framework has successfully been used to design a parallel Guided Local Search (GLS) metaheuristic called Parallel Elite Biased GLS (PEBGLS) for the Traveling Salesman Problem (TSP).
+We conducted systematic experiments on the Tianhe-2 supercomputer to test the performance of PEBGLS on the TSP.
+By analyzing the experimental results, we conclude that PEBGLS is a competitive TSP metaheuristic.
+Hence the proposed PEB framework is useful in designing efficient parallel trajectory-based metaheuristics.
+Our work provides a new possible way to design parallel trajectory-based metaheuristics.

-{ \textbf{Acknowledgments.} The work described in this paper was supported by a grant from ANR/RCC Joint Research Scheme sponsored by the Research Grants Council of the Hong Kong Special Administrative Region, China and France National Research Agency (Project No. A-CityU101/16 ). }
+{ \textbf{Acknowledgments.} The work described in this paper was supported by the National Science Foundation of China under Grant 61473241, and a grant from ANR/RCC Joint Research Scheme sponsored by the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. A-CityU101/16). }